Mission Canyon, California

 Mission Canyon is a census-designated place and an unincorporated suburb of Santa Barbara, California, in Santa Barbara County, United States.
-The population was 2,381 at the 2010 census, down from 2,610 at the 2000 census.
+The population was 2,540 at the 2020 census, up from 2,381 at the 2010 census.

 Mission Canyon is directly north — on the mountain side — of the city of Santa Barbara, and derives its name from the Mission Santa Barbara which is built between Mission Canyon and the center of the city.
 The canyon itself is one of the most dramatic in the Santa Ynez Mountains with the locally highest peak, La Cumbre Peak 3988 ft at the top of the watershed, flanked by Cathedral Peak 3336 ft and Arlington Peak 3258 ft to the west, Pine Lookout and Rock Garden to the east, and rugged sandstone formations partially covered with chaparral on both sides of the creek.

 State Route 192 (Foothill Road) bisects the southern portion of the area, running from east to west, and Mission Canyon Road passes through the area from north to south.
-Another major north-south artery is Tunnel Road, which leads to the trailhead for several popular hiking trails that originates from an area of medium density and semi-rural development at the canyon's northern extremity, and extends into Los Padres National Forest in the Santa Ynez Mountains.
+Another major north–south artery is Tunnel Road, which leads to the trailhead for several popular hiking trails that originates from an area of medium density and semi-rural development at the canyon's northern extremity, and extends into Los Padres National Forest in the Santa Ynez Mountains.

 The Santa Barbara Botanic Garden is located in Mission Canyon.

 Geography

 The approximate center of Mission Canyon is located at 34°26′59″N 119°42′59″W (34.449797, -119.716315).
 Situated along the southern facing slopes of the Santa Ynez Mountains, Mission Canyon measures some 1,122 acres comprising an estimated 1,141 parcels primarily consisting of single-family residential development, recreational, open space, and agricultural land uses; but however lacks any commercial or industrial development.
 Non residential features include the Santa Barbara Botanic Garden, Rocky Nook County Park, the Santa Barbara Woman's Club, and the Santa Barbara County Fire Department Fire Station 15.
 The topography of the neighborhood varies from relatively flat areas located south of Foothill Road to greater slopes north of Foothill Road, ranging in elevations from approximately 300 ft to just over 1000 ft above sea level.

-According to the United States Census Bureau, the CDP has a total area of 1.8 sqmi, of which 1.8 sqmi are land and 0.03 sqmi (1.94%) is water.
+According to the United States Census Bureau, the CDP has a total area of 1.8 sqmi, of which 1.8 sqmi are land and 0.03 sqmi (1.64%) is water.